missionpinball/mpf-docs/hardware/fast/drivers.rst

 Also note that prior versions of MPF just numbered all the drivers in one continuous sequence from the first board through the last, but that was confusing.
-You can still do that if you want (in either hex or integer format), but we feel the board-input format is much easier to understand.
+You can still do that if you want (in integer format), but we feel the board-input format is much easier to understand.

 Pulse Power